hybri-id/xampp_tools/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The program is packed under xampp_tools.exe package.
-You can also download .bat files alone so fit your needs.
+You can also download .bat files alone so fit your needs, they work standalone aswell.

 ### Prerequisites

-You will need to execute mysql under XAMPP control panel first (or install it as a service so the scheduler can do the backup task).
+You will need to install XAMPP control panel first (or install it as a service so the scheduler can do the backup task).
-You will also need Visual C++ Redistributables and 7z
+You will also need Visual C++ Redistributables and 7z for database compression.

 1. Get it free at [Visual C++ Redistributables](https://learn.microsoft.com/es-es/cpp/windows/latest-supported-vc-redist?view=msvc-170)
 2. Get it free at [7zip](https://www.7-zip.org/a/7z1900-x64.exe)

 ### Installation

-You only need to download the xamp_tools.exe and copy it to your XAMPP directory.
-Then execute it and open scheduler, so you can follow on screen instructions to backup your database.
+1. Download the xamp_tools.exe and copy/move it to your main XAMPP directory (ex.
+"C:\xampp").
+2. Open it, so you can follow on screen instructions to backup/restore your databases.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>